 So why start a travel blog?

-At first I was self-conscious about my writing skills so it started out slowly, but as time went on I got into a rhythm and really enjoyed expressing myself and the passion I feel for travel through words and photos.
+At first, I was self-conscious about my writing skills so it started out slowly, but as time went on I got into a rhythm and really enjoyed expressing myself and the passion I feel for travel through words and photos.

-Back in New Zealand for a couple of months at the end of our trip, I decided to set up The World on my Necklace to share travel articles, tips and budgeting advice with anyone that wants to read it.
+Back in New Zealand for a couple of months at the end of our trip, I decided to set up The World on my Necklace to share travel articles, tips, and budgeting advice with anyone that wants to read it.
 There are about 15 travel blogs that I follow on a regular basis and they inspire me.
 I want to inspire people to travel too.

 Most of all I want to show you that it isn’t as hard as you think.
 You don’t need to be rich.
 You needn’t be afraid.
 There is a whole world of experiences out there waiting to be discovered.

 Wandering around the streets of foreign cities helps you to really be immersed in the local culture.
 Walking along a coastline you may discover beautiful shells or spot a pod of dolphins offshore.
-Walking forces you to live in the moment.
+Walking or hiking forces you to live in the moment.

 I also have a strong fascination with islands.
 I can’t pinpoint what I love about them most.
-Maybe it’s the strong sense of community, or the sense of isolation from mainland society.
+Maybe it’s the strong sense of community or the sense of isolation from mainland society.
 There is something special about islands.

-To show people that my travel experiences are far from perfect, check out my ‘Travel Fails’ for some amusing stories of my mishaps throughout the years.
+To show people that my travel experiences are far from perfect, check out my Travel Fails for some amusing stories of my mishaps throughout the years.

 And the name?
-I have a necklace with a world globe on it which initially gave me the idea.
+I had a necklace with a world globe on it which initially gave me the idea.
 I also see it as a play on words similar to the Lonely Planet ‘on a shoestring’ guides.
 I have the world on my necklace, always close to me.

-This website is my labour of love and I want to constantly improve on it to make it the best it can be.
+This website is my labor of love and I want to constantly improve on it to make it the best it can be.
 To help with this, I invite you to send me feedback.

 Drop me a line, I would love to hear from you.